Lionel Messi lashes out at Barcelona for selling Luis Suárez - WHIZ News

 “It is going to be so strange seeing you in another shirt, and even stranger to have to play against you,” Messi wrote.
 “You deserved a sending-off fit for what you are: one of the most important players in club history, both for what you did for the group and individually — not the one they gave you.
 But it is true that at this point nothing surprises me.”

 Barcelona decided to overhaul its squad after the 8-2 loss to Bayern Munich in the Champions League last month.
-The 33-year-old Suárez was told by incoming coach Ronald Koeman that he was no longer wanted.
-The club, hard hit financially by the coronavirus pandemic, also needed to reduce its expenditures on salaries for its players.
+The 33-year-old Suárez was told by new coach Ronald Koeman he was no longer wanted.
+The club, hard hit financially by the coronavirus pandemic, also needed to reduce its expenditure on player salaries.

 Suárez bid farewell to Barcelona’s fans in an emotional news conference on Thursday.
 He leaves Camp Nou as the club’s third leading scorer with 198 goals.
 The Uruguayan helped Barcelona win 13 titles since arriving in 2014 from Liverpool, including four Spanish league trophies and the Champions League in 2015.